storj-archived/kfs/README.md

-The KFS system describes a method for managing the storage layer of nodes on the [Storj Network] by creating a sharded local database where content-addressable data is placed in a shard using on the same routing algorithm used by the [Kademlia] distributed hash table.
+The KFS system describes a method for managing the storage layer of nodes on the [Storj Network] by creating a sharded local database where content-addressable data is placed in a shard using the same routing metric and algorithm used by the [Kademlia] distributed hash table.

 Quick Start
 -----------